 Recklessly handles, displays or discharges a deadly weapon or dangerous instrument.

 Disorderly conduct under subsection A, paragraph 6 is a class 6 felony.
-Disorderly conduct under subsection A, paragraph 1, 2, 3, 4 or 5 is a class 1 misdemeanor.
+Disorderly conduct under subsection A, paragraphs 1, 2, 3, 4 or 5 is a class 1 misdemeanor.

 Are You Facing Prison Time?

-Most of the people that have been charged with disorderly conduct do not face lengthy prison sentences.
-Although, even if there is no long prison sentence, a disorderly conduct conviction can have a tremendous long-term impact on the rest of a person’s life.
-These charges can have domestic violence designations.
-Felony disorderly conduct charges can result in long probation terms.
-As a result, it is always best to seek legal help to minimize the consequences.
+Most of the people who have been charged with disorderly conduct do not face lengthy prison sentences.
+But even if no prison sentence is involved, a disorderly conduct conviction can tremendously impact the rest of a person’s life.
+Felony disorderly conduct charges can result in long probation terms on top of other penalties, so it is always best to seek expert legal help to minimize the consequences.

 I never have been in any trouble but sometimes unfortunate things in life happen and I needed a lawyer ASAP.
 They worked as a team and explained everything to me step by step and in a way that I was able to understand.
 They even offered affordable payment options which helped out a lot.

 - Nicole Brown